alastairyang/ThinningTestbedPublic/README.md

 ## Run analysis scripts
 To run analysis scripts, set the working directory `flatMISMIP_testbeds'.
 Inside the folder, each script is named such that it clearly identifies which figure it reproduces.
-Note that many figures in the paper used Inkscape to arrange subplots, legends, annotations, and other graphical features, so these scripts do not precisely recreate the figures, but the essential data plots are made.
+Note that many figures in the paper used Inkscape to arrange subplots, legends, annotations, and other graphical features, so these scripts do not precisely recreate the figures; they merely plot the essential data.

 ## Questions
 Please contact Donglai Yang for clarification about the scripts.